felixp7/lunar-logo/README.md

 Status
 ------

-As of 25 January 2017, Lunar Logo supports 99 procedures (you can find the list at the end of `lunar.py`).
+As of 26 January 2017, Lunar Logo supports over 100 procedures (you can find the list at the end of `lunar.py`).
 See the tutorial for an overview.

-While the software is considered alpha quality, it's been tested and debugged to a degree; all the essentialy should be working correctly.
+The software is considered alpha quality.
+It's been tested and debugged to a degree, and all the essentials should be working correctly, but some features are prone to change, especially error handling.
+Don't rely too much on them yet.